denjhang/MegaGRRL-Desktop-Mini-USB/README.md

 14. Add my silk screen art "Denjhang's OSHW"
 15. Optional self-ejecting SD card slot or self-ejecting TF card slot, more flexible to choose the type of memory card, protecting the memory card while further improving the user experience.
 16. Use "Mini560" high efficiency DC-DC step-down module to replace B0905/0505, it works very well so far, supports 9/12V input, and generates almost no heat.
 Mini560 can be easily purchased at Alex and is cheap.
 17. Use the correct PJ-306/3F07 headphone jack package to replace the incorrect package in the Type-C version.
+18. Added keyboard connector.
+Can be used to connect Cherry switches, MegaDrive controllers, wireless remote controls, etc. It can also be connected to the top keyboard of the acrylic case.
  ## To do
 1. Design and make the acrylic shell, which is done by Xiaohao Studio (completed)
 2. Design a new MegaGRRL-modular motherboard to completely separate the data and analog lines and reduce interference noise. (completed)